-Sanctions may also be applied where a pupil has misbehaved off-site, at any time, whether or not the conditions above apply, if the misbehaviour:
+Sanctions may also be applied where a pupil has misbehaved off-site, at any time, whether the conditions above apply, if the misbehaviour:

-- > Could have repercussions for the orderly running of the school - > Poses a threat to another pupil - > Could adversely affect the reputation of the school
+- Could have repercussions for the orderly running of the school. - Poses a threat to another pupil, staff member or member of the public. - Could adversely affect the reputation of the school. - Poses a safeguarding risk to the school community

-Sanctions will only be given out on school premises or elsewhere when the pupil is under the lawful control of a staff member.
+The issuing of sanctions will be given out on school premises or elsewhere when the pupil is under the lawful control of a staff member.

-7.8 Online misbehaviour
+7.8 Online Misbehaviour